Sockeye salmon run falters, but Idaho officials optimistic

 Officials started using the new Springfield Fish Hatchery in southeastern Idaho to raise young fish for release in central Idaho.
 That hatchery is intended to increase the number of young sockeye released into the wild from about 220,000 to more than a million.

 For the first time in 2017, all the young fish released came from that hatchery.
-But only 16 percent survived the trip to Lower Granite Dam in western Washington.
+But only 16% survived the trip to Lower Granite Dam in western Washington.
 Many of the fish died not long after being released into Redfish Lake Creek.

 Biologists determined the young fish died because they couldn’t acclimate to the hard water in the creek after being raised in the soft water at the Springfield Fish Hatchery.